 Where method 2 is used exclusively, the report shall include the detailed list of the derivatives held by the participating undertakings, the insurance holding companies or mixed-financial holding companies and subsidiaries, regardless of the proportional share used.
 The report shall be made as follows:

-Item ‘Legal name of the undertaking’ shall be reported;
+Item ‘Legal name of the undertaking – C0010’ and ‘Identification code of the undertaking – C0020’ shall be reported;

 The derivatives held by participating insurance and reinsurance undertakings or insurance holding companies or mixed-financial holding companies shall be reported item by item;

-The derivatives held by insurance and reinsurance undertakings, insurance holding companies, ancillary services undertakings and special purpose vehicle which are subsidiaries (European Economic Area, equivalent non-European Economic Area and non-equivalent non-European Economic Area) shall be reported item by item;
+The derivatives held by insurance and reinsurance undertakings, insurance holding companies, ancillary services undertakings and special purpose vehicle which are subsidiaries (European Economic Area, equivalent non-European Economic Area and non-equivalent non-European Economic Area) shall be reported item by item by undertaking;

 The derivatives held by other related undertakings shall not be included.